ParaCoToUl/noarr-pipelines/docs/scheduler.md

 # Scheduler

-Scheduler is the component that makes the whole pipeline run.
-In the introduction we showed how to use a scheduler to run a pipeline.
+The scheduler is the component that makes the whole pipeline run.
+In the introduction, we showed how to use a scheduler to run a pipeline.
 This section will go over the same concepts in more detail.

 To recap, this is the code to run a pipeline: